Success will come to banks that maintain a socially conscious ethos in their transformation journeys

 In the end, what we have been talking about here is adopting Corporate Digital Responsibility – Corporate Social Responsibility (CSR) for the digital era.
 We believe this area will become as vital to business as CSR has been.
 Not just because it is the right thing to do, but also because it will position a bank as a leading force for our society’s digital journey and so set it apart from its (emerging) competitors.

 So in conclusion, our advice to our clients is that they must be ahead of the curve on this issue.
-Like our CEO Thierry Breton stated in his foreword of the Journey 2022: Resolving Digital Dilemma’s: wait and see cannot be a viable option for digital transformation.
+As stated in Journey 2022: Resolving Digital Dilemma’s: “wait and see cannot be a viable option for digital transformation".